V3L0C1T13S/reflectcord/docs/setup.md

 # Reflectcord setup

-This document contains instructions for setting up Reflectcord on an Ubuntu 22.04.1 LTS machine.
+This document contains instructions for setting up Reflectcord on Ubuntu 22.04.1 LTS.

 ## Before we begin...

 Keep in mind, Reflectcord is currently DEVELOPMENT stage software, stability is rare, and you will likely have a subpar experience at **most** using the offical Discord client.

+### For WSL users

+While WSL2 is an officially supported platform, WSL1 is **not** officially supported.
+Any issues relating to it will be closed as "wontfix".

 ## Requirements

 Docker

 NodeJS (v18 & up) & NPM

 Mongodb

+RabbitMQ

 ## Setting up